 Astronomy and Telescope Night

-This month holds the best opportunity to view both Jupiter and Saturn for 2017!
+This month is a great opportunity to view both Jupiter and Saturn for the rest of 2017!

 - At 9:00pm, there will be a short presentation about astronomy, describing the different telescopes we have;